-a sphere (usually) or other shape (occasionally) originally formed by cutting and polishing a nacreous shell used to accommodate the nacre (5.123) secreted from a cultured pearl sac (5.54).
+a sphere (usually) or other shape (occasionally) originally formed by cutting and polishing a nacreous shell, usually from a freshwater bivalve, used to accommodate the nacre (5.126) secreted from a cultured pearl sac (5.54).
 The bead eventually forms the centre of a beaded cultured pearl (5.19).